Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 # Recipe: Create a Tetra Pak API

-This document will walk you through creating a small API and integrate it with the Tetra Pak Auth Services.
+This document will walk you through creating a small [terminus API][md-terms-terminus] and integrate it with the Tetra Pak Auth Services.
 After completion you should have a good understanding of how to integrate an existing API as well.

 >If you need an overview and some background then please check out the [README document][tetra-pak-aspnet-api-readme].
 If you already know everything and just need the fast-track to integrating your existing API then there is also a neat [cheat sheet][tetra-pak-aspnet-api-cheat-sheet] (yes, that rhymes :-).
 Finally, for many issues there is a small ["scenarios" document][tetra-pak-aspnet-scenarios] that might help you out.